-Getting perspectives from European researchers: An interview with ERC grantee and research group leader Monika Wolkers
+Visions, needs and requirements for (future) research environments: An exploration with ERC grantee and research group leader Monika Wolkers

-Researchers are at the very heart of the EOSC: So what do researchers really need to do outstanding research, and produce high-impact research results?
-Moreover, how do they think the EOSC could support them in their research endeavors?
-Let’s see what medical biologist Monika Wolkers has to say.
+Researchers are at the very heart of the EOSC: So what do researchers really need to do cutting-edge research?
+How do they think the EOSC could support them in their endeavors?
+Let's see what medical biologist Monika Wolkers has to say.

 For further information on Monika Wolkers, please visit this link.